otolab/moduler-prompt/packages/experiment/README.md

 ## Examples

-See `examples/nymphish-claude/` for a complete example with:
+See `examples/experiment.yaml` for a complete configuration template with:
-- Module definitions using `@moduler-prompt/anthropic-server` prompts
-- Test case definitions
+- Model definitions (MLX, Vertex AI, Google GenAI)
+- Driver configurations with credential paths
-- YAML configuration
+- Evaluation settings
+- Empty sections for modules, test cases, and evaluators (ready for your content)

 ## API